ryanmurakami/node-101-spring-2016/homework_1/README.md

 - Make a pull request to the class repository

 ### Tasks
-Your Name:  Ameesha Gupta aka Batgirl
+Your Name:
-Your Favorite Color:  Blue
+Your Favorite Color:
-Your Favorite Food: Chocolate
+Your Favorite Food: